 Location: 37 Corbett Road (Annexe), Room 0.21

-David Beard studied music at Durham University before completing an MMus in music theory and analysis at King’s College London, and a DPhil at the University of Oxford on the early instrumental music of Harrison Birtwistle.
-His book Musicology: The Key Concepts, which he co-authored with Kenneth Gloag, reflects the learning environment at Cardiff, especially the MA courses in Musicology, and in Music, Culture and Politics.
-He has given research papers at UK universities as well as in Germany, Switzerland, Serbia and the USA, and has contributed programme notes, essays and articles for the London Sinfonietta, BBC Proms, Wexford Opera Festival, Aldeburgh Festival, Bregenz Festival, Cheltenham Festival, Salzburg Festival, Music Theatre Wales, and the Royal Opera House, Covent Garden.
+Dr David Beard studied music at Durham University before completing an MMus in music theory and analysis at King’s College London, and a DPhil at the University of Oxford on the early instrumental music of Harrison Birtwistle.
+His book Musicology: The Key Concepts (Routledge, 2005), which he co-authored with Kenneth Gloag, reflects the learning environment at Cardiff, especially the MA courses in Musicology, and in Music, Culture and Politics.
+He has given research papers at UK universities as well as in Germany, Switzerland, Serbia and the USA, has contributed programme notes, essays and articles for the London Sinfonietta, BBC Proms, Music Theatre Wales, the Royal Opera House, Covent Garden, and numerous music festivals, including Aldeburgh, Bregenz, Cheltenham, Salzburg, and Wexford Opera.
 He is currently a member of the American Musicological Society (AMS), the Society for Music Analysis (SMA), and the North American British Music Studies Association (NABMSA).
 He sits on the editorial board of the leading peer-review journal Music & Letters (Oxford University Press).